Whether you’re busy, travelling, don’t have access to a gym, or feeling unmotivated. It’s very easy to come up with excuses to not do your exercises.

-Gyms can be intimidating, especially if you don’t know what you’re doing or don’t go in there with a plan.
+Gyms can be intimidating, especially if you don’t know what you’re doing when exercising, or don’t go in there with a plan.

 What’s more, gyms can be expensive and sometimes they just aren’t accessible.
 However, sometimes it can feel like your only exercise option if you don’t go to a gym or a fitness studio is long runs – and running isn’t for everyone either.